Jyothi2008/Terraform-GKE/README.md

 ![image](https://user-images.githubusercontent.com/104630009/180893072-e79b58cf-5b5e-415c-8dbe-1a01f7c03d50.png)
 ## setting up the VM
 ### startup script
-- i script the following bash script to add gcloud repo then install the gcloud and intiate it and add the kubectl repo and update the packages then install it
+- I script the following bash script to add gcloud repo then install the gcloud and intiate it and add the kubectl repo and update the packages then install it
 ![image](https://user-images.githubusercontent.com/104630009/180892634-2c54d4ea-6cb1-4729-8021-f636e5bc7423.png)
 ### ssh to the private VM
 - Now i need to ssh the private VM to setup my configuration to my cluster and script the deployment and service yaml files to deploy my app and expose it
-- so first i made sure that the user i use is authorized to access my project and resources
+- So first i made sure that the user i use is authorized to access my project and resources
 ![image](https://user-images.githubusercontent.com/104630009/180893970-a4460fc0-c801-4bd8-833a-392aacbe9907.png)
 - next i ssh my private VM using the `gcloud compute ssh` command
 ![image](https://user-images.githubusercontent.com/104630009/180894134-f1dadba5-a8f6-48c4-a0eb-4b4d2f8b6d9f.png)